 I don’t know about you, but growing up, I always remember popcorn mixes during the holidays.
 Especially those huge tins with regular, caramel, and cheese.
 I am a sucker for anything caramel and always loved the caramel corn flavor.

 While holiday popcorn tins are great, we are stepping it up and making homemade caramel popcorn.
 This version is so easy to make and a little bit better for you!
-While I am not going to say this is a healthy recipe as it has butter and sugar, we lightened up the caramel sauce some.
+While I am not going to say this is a healthy recipe as it has a decent amount of butter and sugar, we lightened up the caramel sauce some.
 You will never go back to store-bought once make this easy caramel corn recipe.

 I am all about moderation and balance and this is it!
+Make a batch to enjoy over the holidays, gift to friends and family, or just eat during movie night!

 - coconut oil